icebob/moleculer-java-site/docs/services.md

 });
 ```

+From the caller perspective does not matter the physical location of the Service.
-The "math.add" and "math.sub" Actions can be on another machine,
+The "math.add" and "math.sub" Actions can be on other machine,
 written in a different programming language.

 ## Services with different versions